Palamedes (Arthurian legend)

-In medieval stories
+Medieval literature

 Palamedes first appears in the Prose Tristan, an early 13th-century prose expansion of the Tristan and Iseult legend.
-He is introduced as a knight fighting for Princess Iseult's hand at a tournament in Ireland; he ultimately loses to the protagonist Tristan, to the delight of the princess.
+He is introduced as a knight fighting for the hand of Princess Iseult (Isolde) at a tournament in Ireland; he ultimately loses to the protagonist Tristan, to the delight of the princess.
 Tristan spares him but forbids him to bear arms for a year or to pursue Iseult's love ever again.
 After Iseult's wedding to King Mark, Palamedes rescues Iseult's servant Brangaine, joins the Round Table and engages in a number of duels with Tristan that are usually postponed or end without a clear winner.
 They eventually reconcile, but share a love–hate relationship through the rest of the narrative.

-Palamedes also appears in the Post-Vulgate Cycle, Thomas Malory's Le Morte d'Arthur, and even gave his name to his own prose romance, the early 13th-century Palamedes that now exists only in fragments, detailing the adventures of two generations of Arthurian heroes.
-Some stories reveal Palamedes' background: his father Esclabor was an exiled king of Babylon who traveled to Britain, where he rescued and befriended King Pellinore.
+Palamedes also appears in the Post-Vulgate Cycle, Thomas Malory's Le Morte d'Arthur (where his relationship with Tristan and Isolde has been interpreted by some modern scholarship as an erotic triangle), and even gave his name to his own prose romance, the early 13th-century Palamedes that now exists only in fragments, detailing the adventures of two generations of Arthurian heroes.
+Some stories reveal Palamedes' background: his father Esclabor was an exiled king of Babylon who travelled to Britain, where he rescued and befriended King Pellinore.

-Many tales also have Palamedes as the hunter of the Questing Beast, an abomination only the chosen can kill.
+Palamedes features as the hunter of the Questing Beast, an abomination only the chosen can kill.
 The hunt is as frustrating and fruitless as the pursuit of Iseult, and in most versions remains uncompleted.
-However, in the Post-Vulgate Palamedes' conversion to Christianity during the Grail Quest allows him release from his worldly entanglements, and Percival and Galahad help him trap the beast in a lake, where he finally slays it.
+In the Post-Vulgate, however, Palamedes' conversion to Christianity during the Grail Quest allows him release from his worldly entanglements, and Percival and Galahad help him trap the beast in a lake, where he finally slays it.

 Malory has Palamedes and his brother Safir joining Lancelot after the great knight's affair with Queen Guinevere is exposed.
 The brothers eventually accompany Lancelot to France, where Palamedes is made Duke of Provence.
-In the Post-Vulgate Cycle he is eventually killed by Gawain as vengeance for Palamedes' killing of King Mark, who had been incited by Mordred to kill his wife Iseult's lover, Tristan, with Palamedes' spear.
+In both the Post-Vulgate Cycle and the Prose Tristan, he is eventually killed by Gawain.